 For consistency with the modelling results of the BaimaXueshan massif across the Mekong River, we also ran a "tectonic+plateau" scenario, adding the incision of a 4500 m high plateau to the tectonic scenario (two-segment thrust).
-This "tectonic+plateau" scenario converges to the lowest misfit (0.66), with a similar transition time (1.6 Ma), but somewhat smaller fault-slip rates (0.45 km/Myr until 1.6 Ma, 1.86 km/Myr after) than the tectonic scenario with two thrust segments (Fig. 5b).
-The average contribution of river incision from a plateau of 4500 m to exhumation of the modelled samples (average elevation
+This

-2500 m) is ~2 km or ~25% of the total exhumation of ~8 km (~2 km topographic change and 6.1 km of rock uplift) since 10 Ma (Fig. 7), a proportion similar to that of BaimaXueshan.
-The similarity between scenarios with and without topographic change suggest that river incision plays a minor role in the exhumation history of the Kawagebo massif, characterised mainly by tectonic forcing.
+310 tectonic+plateau scenario converges to a lower misfit (0.66), with a similar transition time (1.6 Ma), but smaller fault-slip rates (0.45 km/Myr until 1.6 Ma, 1.86 km/Myr after) than the tectonic scenario with two thrust segments (Fig. 5b).
+Compared to the total rock-uplift of 7.8 km since 10 Ma in the tectonic scenario, the maximum Mekong river incision (1.7 km) accounts for about 20% of the total exhumation since 10 Ma, a proportion similar to that of BaimaXueshan.
+The similarity between scenarios with and without topographic change suggest that river incision plays only a relatively small role in the exhumation history of the Kawagebo massif, characterised by strong tectonic forcing.

-Figure 5: Modelling results for the Kawagebo massif.
-Age-elevation profiles of measured and predicted ages (same legend as Figure 4) for (a) the steady-state topography scenario and the tectonic scenario with a planar (one-segment) thrust; (b) the tectonic and the tectonic+plateau scenarios, both with a kinked (two-segment) thrust. (c) 3D view of the present-day topography of the Kawagebo massif and the Mekong River valley, coloured according to predicted AHe ages of the tectonic+plateau scenario with a two-segment thrust.
-The geometry of the thrust and rock-particle trajectories are shown at depth; with squares indicating the sample locations.
-The thrust geometry is defined by P1, P2, P3 and their coordinates in distance relative to the surface trace of thrust.
+- Figure 5: Modelling results for the Kawagebo massif.
+Age-elevation profiles of measured and predicted ages (same legend as Figure 4) for 320 (a) the steady-state topography scenario and the tectonic scenario with a planar (one-segment) thrust; (b) the tectonic and the tectonic+plateau scenarios, both with a kinked (two-segment) thrust. (c) 3D view of the present-day topography of the Kawagebo massif and the Mekong River valley, coloured according to predicted AHe ages of the tectonic+plateau scenario with a two-segment thrust.
+The geometry of the thrust and rock-particle trajectories are shown at depth; squares indicate the sample locations.
 This scenario corresponds to the best-fit model for the Kawagebo massif (orange symbols in b).
-Note that the plateau is shown slightly higher than its real elevation for clarity.
-The arrows show the present-day velocity field generated by movement along the fault, during the recent rapid exhumation phase since 1.5 Ma; the two-segment geometry leads to spatially varying exhumation rates (shown by colours, scale on the right).
+Note that the plateau is placed slightly higher than it's real elevation for 325 convenience.
+The arrows show the velocity field generated by movement along the fault; the two-segment geometry leads to spatially varying exhumation rates (shown by colours, scale on the right).

 Figure 6: Scatterplots of PECUBE inversion results for two-segment thrust scenario model of the Kawagebo massif.
 Coloured dots represent single forward-model runs plotted in 2-dimensional projections of the parameter space, with colours corresponding to misfit values, shown on a log scale.
 Posterior probability density functions for parameter values are plotted along the axes.
-The best-fit solution is represented by a star with 2σ (dark red) and 1σ (light red) confidence contours. (a) Depth of the base of the flat (s1) versus the horizontal location of the base of the ramp, relative to the surface trace of the thrust (r2). (b) The horizontal distance of the base of the ramp (r2) versus the depth of the base of the ramp (s2).
+The best-fit solution is represented by a star with $2\sigma$ (dark red) and $1\sigma$ (light red) confidence contours. (a) Depth of the base of the flat (s1) versus the horizontal location of the base of the ramp, relative to the surface trace of the thrust (r2). (b) The horizontal distance of the base of the ramp (r2) versus the depth of the base of the ramp (s2).
 For explanation of these parameters, see Figure 5C. (c) Transition time versus slip rate along the fault during the first phase. (d) Transition time versus slip rate along the fault during the second phase.